-Never operate a stand-by generator in your house, basement or garage.
+- Never operate a stand-by generator in your house, basement or garage.
 The exhaust fumes are deadly.
-Always run a generator outside.

-Do not cover an operating generator.
-The internal combustion engine of a generator requires unrestricted air flow around it to properly stay cool.
-If a generator overheats, it will fail.
-Never expose a generator to rain or moisture.
-Like all electrical devices, it must remain dry at all times.
+Always run a generator outside in a well ventilated area. - Do not cover an operating generator.
+The internal combustion engine of a generator requires unrestricted air flow around it to function properly.

-Never fuel a generator while it is running.
-This could start a fire.

-Keep children away from generators at all times.

-Many engine parts are hot during operation.
+- Never expose a generator to rain or moisture.
+Like all electrical devices, it must remain dry at all times. - Never fuel a generator while it is running.
+This could start a fire. - Keep children away from generators at all times. - Many of the engine's parts become hot during operation.
 Severe burns may result if touched.